dschanoeh/hover-ddns/README.md

 ### Manually

-This is an example setup on Linux using the provided systemd service and timer.
+This is an example setup on Linux using the provided systemd service.

 [Download the latest release](https://github.com/dschanoeh/hover-ddns/releases) and run the following commands.